 How do you clean a stainless steel coffee decanter?

 Stainless steel is easy to clean.
 Use a mixture of mild dish soap and baking soda with hot water to gently scrub out any film and residue.

-If you're concerned that backing soda will damage the finish try a nonabrasive scrubby pad, but you'll still need to use a light touch.
+If you’re concerned that backing soda will damage the finish try a nonabrasive scrubby pad instead, but you’ll still need to use a light touch.

 Make sure you do this after each use to prevent the stains from setting in or ruining the finish of your decanter.
 It’s essential that your decanter remains free of residue that can contaminate your coffee with mold or bacteria.

 How do you clean a stainless steel coffee mug?

 Some stainless steel can go in the dishwasher, but double-walled mugs cannot.

 We recommend hand washing regardless of whether it can go in the dishwasher using the same method above to remove any residue and grime.